TrestenPool/Udemy-Spring-MVC-and-Hibernate/README.md

 ### Nesting of @RequestMapping in the class to achieve url nesting <a id='3.5'></a>
 > if we wanted to create a url structure of everything a dog can do like eat, sleep, restroom.
 We can nest them under the /dog url to make it clean and organized.
 So in theory if we wanted for the dog to eat it would go to the url /dog/eat, and similiarily if you wanted the dog to sleep, you would go to the url /dog/sleep.

-> In order to achive this in spring we would create a class called DogController, and at the beginning of defining the class we would put the `@RequestMapping("/dog")`.
+> In order to achive this in spring we would create a class called DogController, and at the beginning of defining the class we would put the `@RequestMapping("/dog")` and each of the methods describing eat, sleep and restroom with the corresponding mapping like `@RequestMapping("/eat")`, etc..

+---